umanlp/babeledits/pipeline.md

 1. **Relation Aggregation** (`get_relations.py`):
     - We aggregate the relations from all languages and sort them by frequency.
 2. **Prompt Generation** (`get_relations.py`):
-    - For each relation, we gather an example subject-predicate-object triple from the synsets.
+    - For each relation in the top-200, we gather an example subject-predicate-object triple from the synsets.
     - We ask GPT-4 to generate a question for each relation.
     - EXAMPLE: EDUCATED_AT, Sushmita Sen, Mithibai College -->	Where was \<subject> educated?
 3. **Relation Selection**: